dmbarbour/glas/docs/GlasDesign.md

 When compiling glas programs, a useful optimization pass is to identify common subprograms and translate those to reusable function calls.
 This pass may be guided by annotations and is not necessarily aligned with user defined functions.
 Usefully, compression may occur after partial evaluation and other specialization passes.

 ### Application Layer

 The glas system is not forever stuck with the 'prog' program model and its foibles.
-It is feasible to extend the glas command line to support other program models for 'glas --run'.
-As a concrete example, I'm developing a 'proc' model for transaction machine applications to better optimize incremental computing and concurrency.
+It is feasible to extend the glas command line to support other program models for `glas --run`.
+As a concrete example, I intend to develop a 'proc' representation for transaction machine applications to better optimize incremental computing and concurrency (in [Glas Apps](GlasApps.md)).

 However, this is a solution to pursue mostly where accelerators are awkward (e.g. due to relationship with effects).

 ## Thoughts